douglasspgyn/DoubleTapView/README.md

 ```java
 Picasso.with(this).load("http://i.imgur.com/DvpvklR.png").into(doubleTapView.getBackgroundImageView());
 ```
-You can see a [Sample Project here](https://github.com/douglasspgyn/DoubleTapViewSample).
+You can see a [Sample Project here](https://github.com/douglasspgyn/DoubleTapViewSample) and learn more on the [Wiki](https://github.com/douglasspgyn/DoubleTapView/wiki).

 ## Add to your project: